google/sbom-conformance/README.md

 ### Programmatic

-#### Create a `BaseChecker`
+#### Initialization

 The `BaseChecker` does the analysis of SBOMs.
-To create one that checks the Google Style Guide, the NTIA Minimum Elements, and SPDX requirements, do the following:
+The following code creates a base checker, runs it, and generates the results.

 ```go
 import (